 Chisel tools are among the oldest, yet also among the most versatile tools in construction, deconstruction, and quarrying.
 Whether removing concrete, opening joints, exposing reinforcement, or scoring targeted fracture lines in natural stone: chisels often form the first or last work step.
 In professional practice they are no longer viewed in isolation, but as a building block of integrated workflows in which percussive chiseling is combined with hydraulic rock and concrete splitters, concrete demolition shears, combination shears, Multi Cutters, steel shears, tank cutters, stone splitting cylinders, and matching hydraulic power units from Darda GmbH.
 This creates controlled, low-emission process chains for concrete demolition, special demolition, gutting works, rock breakout, and natural stone extraction.
+A coordinated sequence improves predictability, minimizes secondary damage, and supports compliance with environmental and occupational health specifications.

-Definition: What is a chisel tool
+Definition: What is a chisel tool?

 A chisel tool is a wedge-shaped tool made of hardened steel that uses impact energy or compressive force to separate, loosen, or shape material.
 Typical variants include point, flat, and joint chisels.
 In practice, chisels are used manually, with electro-pneumatic or hydraulic hammers, and on carrier machines.
 The goal is to concentrate stresses via the notch effect, initiate cracks, and release material layer by layer or piece by piece.
 In concrete demolition, chisel tools are often used to create intended fracture lines, rework edges, or expose reinforcement before, for example, concrete demolition shears or stone and concrete splitters take over the main work.